csimmonds/bbb-android-device-files/README.md

 $ repo init -u https://android.googlesource.com/platform/manifest -b android-4.4.4_r1
 $ repo sync -c
 ```
-This takes several hours because there is 12 GiB to download.
+This takes several hours because there is > 20 GiB to download.
 When complete
 you will have the AOSP code in `~/aosp`

 # Get device files for BeagleBone Black
 Get my device files for the BeagleBone Black into device/ti/beagleboneblack
 ```
+$ cd ~/aosp/device
+$ mkdir ti
-$ cd ~/aosp/device/ti
+$ cd ti
 $ git clone https://github.com/csimmonds/bbb-android-device-files.git beagleboneblack
+$ cd beagleboneblack
 ```

 Checkout the right version.
 If **installing to an SD card**: